 Outlook and Salaries for Opticians in Alabama

-As of May 2017, there were 1,090 opticians employed in the state of Alabama according to the U.S. Bureau of Labor Statistics (BLS).
-The predicted growth rate for opticians in the state is 23.1 percent by the year 2024.
-This is good news, considering the job field is predicted to increase overall in the U.S. by 15 percent.
+As of 2020, there were 990 opticians employed in the state of Alabama according to the U.S. Bureau of Labor Statistics (BLS).
+The predicted growth rate for opticians in the state is 11% by the year 2030.
+This is good news, considering the job field is predicted to increase overall in the U.S. by 4 percent.

 Salaries in Alabama by Occupation

 Certified Dispensing Optician Salaries in Alabama by Region